 - scraps of fabric

-- circle templates (store-bought, handmade, or objects around the house)
+- circle templates (These can be store-bought templates, handmade templates, or circular objects you have around the house.)

 - marking utensil (pencil, pen, water erasable marking pen)

 - hand sewing needle

 - buttons or other embellishments when sewing yo-yos together (optional)